embarkable1/bible-rough2/README.md

-# This Bible APP was migrated and redsigned utlizing the react library from vanilla javascript.
+# This Bible APP was migrated and redesigned from basic vanilla javascript to an SPA utilizing react.